Tingting0618/Collaborative_Filtering_Recommender/README.md

 - Item-based, which measures the similarity between the items that target users rate or interact with and other items.

 ## Reference:
-The notebook is based on a [blog post] (http://tungwaiyip.info/2012/Collaborative%20Filtering.html), which is based on the book Toby Seragan's book Programming Collective Intelligence.
+The notebook is based on a [blog post](http://tungwaiyip.info/2012/Collaborative%20Filtering.html)., which is based on the book Toby Seragan's book Programming Collective Intelligence.

 ## Learn More